 Heritage Language courses are designed to meet the needs of students who have home backgrounds in a language other than English and can serve as a bridge into advanced modern language courses.
 Heritage language learners need instruction that allows them to maintain strengths in their heritage language, while developing new skills, particularly in academic vocabulary and literacy or the areas of reading and writing.

-Because heritage learners have some background in the language of study, the progress indicators for some strands will have varying starting points and may not always include the lower sublevels.
+Because heritage learners have some background in the language of study, the progress indicators for some strands will have varying starting points and may not include the lower sublevels.
 The exit proficiency expectations for heritage language courses in the chart below are set, based on significant research, to provide informed guidance to local language programs and should not be interpreted as a state mandate.